Tel : +43 1 525240

 “One of the most romantic places I’ve even visited.
 The Belvedere palace is full of masterpieces and is a masterpiece itself.
 The Kiss – the most famous painting of the most significant Austrian knight of the brush – is exhibited in Belvedere.
 I believe the museum is a must-to-visit place in Vienna.”

-Visit all of these places playing our city game!
+Visit some of the best museums in Vienna playing our scavenger hunt!
 Explore Vienna in a different way, playing and learning!